Mikinyil/CodeSinaia-2025.src/Notes/0. Friday - Setup/_Readme.md

 	- [ ] Create vault for the notes in the cloned repository
 - [ ] Login in Google Collab
 	- [ ] Configure Python 3 & T4 runtime
-	- [ ] Create new ipynb in Drive
+	- [ ] Create new HelloCollabWorld.ipynb in Drive
-	- [ ] Run basic "HelloCollabWorld.py"
+	- [ ] Run basic "Hello Collab "